szsoftware/vsix-extension-example/extension-test/README.md

 - Dark theme for better readability
 - Loading indicator with progress updates
 - Automatic layout adjustment to fit the container
+- **Browser Console Redirection to Terminal** - JavaScript console output is redirected to the terminal

 ## How It Works